marxram/spidr/README.md

-# Deye ESP WiFi Bridge 👁️📡
+# Deye ESP WiFi Bridge📡

 ![ESP Animation](./doc/img/deye-esp-mqtt-bridge-animation_gif.gif)

 ## Project Overview 🌟

-The Deye ESP WiFi Bridge project aims to provide a simple and effective solution for bridging data between your IoT devices and the Deye Cloud Platform.
+The Deye ESP WiFi Bridge project aims to provide a simple and effective solution for bridging data between your solar-inverter and you smart home or 3rd party applications.
+The easy way would be to just deluver the data to a local mqtt broker as a well-known data inteface.

 This readme will guide you through the hardware and software requirements, as well as the steps to get started with this project.

 ![ESP Architecture](./doc/img/deye-esp-mqtt-bridge_architecture.png)